ShaSchangali/42_Piscine/README.md

 - [ft_param_to_tab](https://github.com/#) 		- displays the content of the array
 ##
 ## [C09] - Makefile
-- [libft_creator.sh](https://github.com/#) 	- Shell script will compile source files appropriately
+- [libft_creator.sh](https://github.com/#) 	- A shell script will compile source files appropriately
 - [MAKEFILE](https://github.com/#) 			- Compile a library libft.a
-- [ft_spilt.c](https://github.com/#) 		- slits a string of character depending onanother string of characters
+- [ft_spilt.c](https://github.com/#) 		- Slits a string of character depending onanother string of characters